Homemade Powdered Laundry Detergent Recipe (HE)

-TIPS WHEN USING POWDERED HOMEMADE DETERGENT FOR HE WASHERS
+TIPS WHEN USING HOMEMADE POWDER LAUNDRY DETERGENT FOR HE WASHERS:

-- Your homemade soap/detergent can either be added to the drum/tub or the regular tray of most HE washing machines.
+- Your homemade dry laundry detergent can either be added to the drum/tub or the regular tray of most HE washing machines.
 99% of the time the manufacturer recommends the tray.

 - You need to careful though because some front loading HE washers have specific instructions that say you should not add detergent the drum/tub.
 We are not sure why but it is best to follow the owner’s manual or manufacturer’s instructions.

-- If you have hard water simply add more washing soda to your recipe.
+- If you have hard water simply add more washing soda to your homemade HE laundry soap.
 As washing soda is a water softener, a little extra makes your washing machine work much better if your water is full of minerals.